Some links in this post may be affiliate links

 Ficus benghalensis 'Audrey' is native to the Indian Subcontinent in India, Sri Lanka and Pakistan where it grows as an epiphyte on trees but ends up suffocating its host hence the common name, 'Strangler Fig'.

-Banyan Fig can grow to a height of 65-100 ft and can fill acres of land in width in its native habitat but indoors the growth can be controlled by pruning to 5-10 feet high and 3-4 feet wide.
+Banyan Fig can grow to a height of 65-100 feet and can fill acres of land in width in its native habitat.
+Indoors the growth can be controlled by pruning to 5-10 feet high and 3-4 feet wide.
 It is one of the best tree-like plants for the home.

 Ficus benghalensis 'Audrey' is toxic to humans and pets as outlined by Pet Poison Helpline.
 The plant produces a milky white latex which is an irritant to the eyes and the skin.
 If ingested it can cause irritation in the mouth, drooling, vomiting, diarrhea, loss of appetite and abdominal pains.